keptn/keptn.github.io/content/docs/0.18.x/integrations/how_integrate/index.md

 The service templates provide the best starting point for integrations that need to stay in full control of how they integrate with the Keptn control-plane while still making use of some utility functions.
 It is also best for integrations where business logic goes beyond a single execution of an action.
 For example, the Keptn service templates can handle a check  that combines authentication, execution, status check, error handling, etc.

 ### Job Executor

-The [Keptn job executor](https://github.com/keptn-sandbox/job-executor-service) is appropriate for integrations that can be executed via the command-line interface.
+The [Keptn job executor](https://github.com/keptn-sandbox/job-executor-service) can run any container image.
+This can also be used to run scripts such as Shell, Powershell or Python scripts.
 The job executor handles the interaction with the Keptn control-plane for sending `*.started` and `*.finished` events and can provide a list of files (e.g., test instructions) that are needed for integrations.
 Find all information regarding the capabilities and usage of the [job executor in its Github repository](https://github.com/keptn-sandbox/job-executor-service).

-### Generic Executor

-The [generic-executor-service](https://github.com/keptn-sandbox/generic-executor-service) allows users to provide `.sh` (shell scripts), `.py` (Python3) or `.http` (HTTP Request) files that are executed when Keptn sends different events, such as executing a specific script when a deployment-finished event is sent.

 ### Webhook Integration